-- 4. Restart the BI Office application, as follows: - a.
+- 4. Restart the Oracle BI for Microsoft Office application, as follows: - a.
 Log in to the Administration Console. - b.
 Click Deployments in the Domain Structure window. - c.
 Select bioffice(11.1.1). - d.
-Click Stop. - e.
-After the application has stopped, click Start. - 5.
-Validate that the SawBaseURL parameter has been updated on the About Oracle BI EE Office Server page.
+Click Stop. - After the application has stopped, click Start. - Validate that the SawBaseURL parameter has been updated on the About Oracle BI EE Office Server page.

-6.5.4.2 Validating Oracle BI Office Configuration
+6.5.4.2 Validating Oracle BI for Microsoft Office Configuration

-Follow these steps to validate configuration for Oracle BI Office:
+Follow these steps to validate configuration for Oracle BI for Microsoft Office:

-1. Log in to Oracle BI Presentation Services at:
+- 1. Log in to Oracle BI Presentation Services at: - https://bi.mydomain.com:443/analytics - In the lower left pane, under the Get Started heading, select Download BI Desktop Tools and then select Oracle BI for MS Office. - Install Oracle BI for Microsoft Office by running the Oracle BI Office InstallShield Wizard.

-https://bi.mydomain.com:443/analytics

-- In the lower left pane, under the Get Started heading, select Download BI Desktop Tools and then select Oracle BI for MS Office. - 3.
-Install Oracle BI for Microsoft by running the Oracle BI Office InstallShield Wizard. - 4.
-Open Microsoft Excel or Microsoft Powerpoint. - 5.
-From the Oracle BI menu, select Preferences. - 6.
-In the Connections tab, select New. - 7.
-Enter values for the following fields: - Server Name: Provide a name for the connection. - BI Office Server: Provide the URL for the Oracle BI Office Server. - Application Name: Enter the Application Name that you defined for the Oracle BI Office Server when you deployed the Oracle BI Office Server application to WLS.
-The default name is bioffice. - Port: Enter the Oracle BI Office Server port number.
+- Open Microsoft Excel or Microsoft Powerpoint. - From the Oracle BI menu, select Preferences. - In the Connections tab, select New. - Enter values for the following fields: - Server Name: Provide a name for the connection. - BI Office Server: Provide the URL for the Oracle BI EE Office Server. - Application Name: Enter the Application Name that you defined for the Oracle BI EE Office Server when you deployed the Oracle BI EE Office Server application to WLS.
+The default name is bioffice. - Port: Enter the Oracle BI EE Office Server port number.